SammyKrosoft/Some-Logparser-Queries-and-scripts/README.md

 ORDER BY Minute
 ```

-Another example, on an IIS log, with QUANTIZE, and TO_LOCALTIME to convert to local time:
+Another example, on an IIS log, with QUANTIZE, and TO_LOCALTIME to convert to local time - this one quantize to display information (URI-Stem, Average of time taken in which log file, quantized in 5 minutes time slices:

+*Log Type:***W3CLOG****

 ```sql
 SELECT TO_LOCALTIME(QUANTIZE(TO_TIMESTAMP(date, time), 300)) AS FiveMinute,